France makes U-turn against Russian gas pipe

 EU rules

-Nord Stream 2 is already being built, with pipe-laying off the coast of Finland.
+Nord Stream 2 is already being built, with pipe-laying in the Gulf of Finland.

-But if the EU commission law gets through, Gazprom will have to sell its Nord Stream 2 gas via an independent intermediary.
+But if the EU commission law gets through, Gazprom will have to sell Nord Stream 2 gas via an independent intermediary.

 It will also have to let competitors use the pipe, placing a legal bar on potential Russian cut-offs to EU clients.

-The new legal regime would add to uncertainty around the project, amid US threats of sanctions on energy EU firms that promised to co-fund it
+The new legal regime would add to uncertainty around the project, amid US threats of sanctions on EU firms that promised to co-fund it

-Russia itself walked away from a previous pipeline to Bulgaria, called South Stream, four years ago due to similar EU conditions.
+Russia itself walked away from a previous pipeline to Bulgaria, called South Stream, four years ago after the EU imposed similar legal conditions.

 France did not publicly justify its decision on Thursday.